LaWebcapsule/orbits/docs/classes/RollBackAction.md

 ▸ **resyncWithDb**(): `Promise`<`void`\>

-This function will update the current instance of the model with the latest data from the database
+Update the current model instance with latest data from database

 #### Returns

 `Promise`<`void`\>

-A promise that resolves when the last document version has be loaded
+a promise that resolves when the document has been loaded

 #### Inherited from